Fundamental limits of low-rank matrix estimation: the non-symmetric case: Main results

-\begin{theorem}[Replica-Symmetric formula] Moreover, these extrema are achieved over the same couples $(q_1,q_2) \in \Gamma(\lambda)$. \end{theorem} Theorem~\ref{th:rs_formula} is (with Theorem~\ref{th:rs_formula_multidim} that generalizes to any multidimensional input distribution and any $\alpha$) the main result of this paper and is proved in Section~\ref{sec:proof_rs}.
-This proves a conjecture from \cite{DBLP:conf/allerton/LesieurKZ15}, in particular $\mathcal{F}$ corresponds to the ``Bethe free energy'' (\cite{DBLP:conf/allerton/LesieurKZ15}, Equation 47).
-The Replica-Symmetric formula allows to compute the limit of the mutual information for the inference channel \eqref{eq:model}.
+Moreover, these extrema are achieved over the same couples $(q_u,q_v) \in \Gamma(\lambda,\alpha)$. \end{theorem} Theorem~\ref{th:rs_formula} is (with Theorem~\ref{th:rs_formula_multidim} that generalizes the result to any multidimensional input distribution) the main result of this paper and is proved in Section~\ref{sec:proof_rs}.
+This proves a conjecture from~\cite{DBLP:conf/allerton/LesieurKZ15}, in particular $\mathcal{F}$ corresponds to the ``Bethe free energy'' (\cite{DBLP:conf/allerton/LesieurKZ15}, Equation 47).
+The Replica-Symmetric formula allows to compute the limit of the mutual information for the inference channel~\eqref{eq:model}.